yavorsky/moment-cache/README.md

+# moment-cache

-# Moment-cache is moment.js-depended tool to speed up your application.
+### Moment-cache is moment.js-depended tool to speed up your application.

 During the app lifecycle we can call moment oftentimes.
 Every call is time.
 Time is **performance**.
 This tool will increase performance of your app by **caching** moment.js instances.